edenjamsalem/miniRT/README.md

 # MiniRT
-A simple, CPU-based ray tracer built on the minilibx graphical library (42's X11 API)
+A simple, CPU-based ray tracer built in C using the minilibx graphical library (42's X11 API)

 ## 🗣️ About